gfxdisp/HDRutils/README.md

 ```

 ### Alignment
-While merging, some ghosting artifacts an be removed by setting `HDRutils.merge(..., align=True)`.
+While merging, some ghosting artifacts can be removed by setting `HDRutils.merge(..., align=True)`.
 This attempts homography alignment and corrects camera motion for still scenes.
+Unfortunately non-rigid motion requiring dense optical flow is not yet implemented.

 ### Exposure estimation